 Marissa was most recently living, writing and rioting (not in the 1967 sense) in Detroit, where she spent the vast majority of her childhood, before returning to New York City as a newlywed and mama.
 Marissa also writes for CompareAfrique, and recently gave a TEDx talk entitled “Human Rights, Sankofa, and the Power of Paradigms” in April 2014, at TEDxNorthwesternU.
 Her essay in defense of social media-based activism in support of the kidnapped Chibok girls was featured in The Guardian in May 2014.

-Marissa is a proud Afro-Jamerican, a radical subaltern feminist, post-colonial theorist, tea afficionado, pescetarian, unabashed catlady, a classically trained mezzo-soprano, big sister to three accomplished siblings, daughter of a phenomenal mother, and of recent, a runner.
+Marissa is a proud Afro-Jamerican, a radical subaltern feminist, post-colonial theorist, tea afficionado, pescetarian, unabashed catlady, a classically trained mezzo-soprano, big sister to three accomplished siblings, daughter of a phenomenal mother and father, and of recent, a runner.
 Marissa is also a devout adherent of the Christian faith, and finds hope in a progressive, transformative Christian liberation theology.
-She loves pre-war apartments, music, dance, working out, and ginger, and she is trying to muster up the courage and patience for Bikram yoga.
+She loves pre-war apartments, music, dance, working out, and ginger, and has also recently begun to enjoy yoga.